 So more recently, to help me focus the content of this blog on its original purpose, I started several other blogs for these other purposes:

 - Grace Commentary is a free, online, interactive Bible Commentary.
 It contains academic research on various books of the Bible.
-Right now, I am working through the Gospel of Luke.
+Right now, I am working through the the book of Jonah and the Gospel of Luke.

 - Grace Books is a free, online blogging community for Christian authors and writers.
 On this site, I write about my efforts to get published, and what I am learning in the process.
 If you are an author, or are looking to get published, feel free to join the blogging community there and start building (or add to) your author platform.